 You have to show them you have the solution to that problem.

-We remodeled our kitchen recently and before we hired them and throughout the process, as I watched these guys working every day, I couldn’t care less what techniques they used to knock out the wall in our kitchen, or how exactly they framed out the base for our new island, or what tools it took to replace some of the hardwood flooring in spots…I care that they can do the job and do it well.
-My focus is on the end result and I expected them, the professionals, to take care of all those details I don’t have the time or brain capacity to learn and implement myself.
+We’re in the middle of remodeling part of our house right now and before we hired them and now as I see these guys working every day, I couldn’t care less what techniques they used to knock out the wall in our kitchen, or how exactly they framed out the base for our new island, or what tools it took to replace some of the hardwood flooring in spots…I care that they can do the job and do it well.
+My focus is on the end result and I expect them, the professionals, to take care of all those details I don’t have the time or brain capacity to learn and implement myself.
 That’s the whole purpose of hiring them.
 The same goes when marketing to someone for a massage.
-Just like a contractor isn’t going to come in and tell me all about his training and tools and all the thought processes behind this or that that goes into the job, neither should we be doing that when we’re marketing our massage services.
+Just like a contractor isn’t going to come in and tell me all about his training and tools and all the thought processes behind this or that that goes into the job in order to get hired, neither should we be doing that when we’re marketing our massage services.
 Now I might have questions or be inquisitive as things go along as to why or how something is done, and massage clients often do the same, but for the most part my trust is in them to use all those years of knowledge and experience to get the job done that I asked them to do.

 Market to the person suffering from chronic pain that you can help them to sleep better.